 Oh, and if you’re new to networking here’s some pointers to help with starting conversations at networking events.
 And if you’re looking for a much better question to ask the people you meet, why not check out this article from Buffer?
 It has 27 questions that are much better to ask, instead of the bulk standard ‘What do you do?’!

 If you’d like to build your networking muscles and want help and support with growing your VA business, why not check out VA Membership?
 Our monthly membership is a perfect resource for you, as it is affordable, practical, and has all the VA business training you need (including networking help!), to create and grow your own awesome VA business.
-You can check it out for just £1, with our trial option – you’ll find all the details here.
+It’ll give you the training and resources you need, to grow your confidence and your business, as well as marketing tips and access to a supportive community.
+You’ll find all the information on the VA Membership here.
+The best bit is, you can join us on an annual membership and save money or pay monthly on a recurring payment, cancel anytime basis.